alejandroBarraza/redis-example/README.md

 # install

-for run this app , run npm install , fun install node dependencies
+for run this app , run npm install for installing node dependencies